Lala Kent’s ‘Vanderpump Rules’ Season 6 Return Teased On Twitter? She’s Back To Work At SUR Restaurant

 At the time, Lala Kent told the outlet that she was excited for her fans to see her leave the show and show another side of her life.
 However, she didn’t explain where she would be showcasing that side.
 Instead, she simply said that she preferred viewers see her spending time with her real friends.

-Lala Kent continued on to TooFab and explained that while watching the show she often feels that her true self isn’t exposed.
+Lala Kent continued on to TooFab and explained that while watching the show, she often feels that her true self isn’t exposed.

 “I made it halfway through the season and just decided that I want no part of the people anymore,” Lala Kent revealed.
 “I feel like they don’t deserve to be in my world in any way shape or form.
 So I dismissed myself.”